SamuelWiqvist/adamcmcpaper/README.md

-# Code for the paper *Accelerating delayed-acceptance Markov Chain Monte Carlo algorithms*
+# Algorithm implementations and case studies for the paper *Accelerating delayed-acceptance Markov Chain Monte Carlo algorithms*

-This repository contains all code the draft paper *Accelerating delayed-acceptance Markov Chain Monte Carlo algorithms using Gaussian processes*.
+This repository contains all code the pre-print paper *Accelerating delayed-acceptance Markov Chain Monte Carlo algorithms using Gaussian processes* **insert link here**.

+**N.B.:** The results in the pre-print at arXiv v1 are computed using the version of the code at tag *add_tag_name* for both the `master` and the `lunarc` branch.

 ## File structure